A51 autoroute

 The A51 autoroute is a partly completed motorway in southeast France.
+It currently exists as two sections separated by a gap of approximately 85 km, the northern section sometimes referred to as the A51N.

-It is the long-term project to connect Marseille to Grenoble via Aix-en-Provence, the Durance Valley and the Hautes-Alpes department.
+It is the long-term project to connect Marseille to Grenoble via Aix-en-Provence, the Durance Valley and the Hautes-Alpes department, providing a high-capacity alternative to the heavily used A7 following the Rhône valley.

-Route
+History

+The first section was built in 1953, it connected the Autoroute de nord (open in 1951) to Cabriès.
+It was only extended to Aix-en-Provence and the A8 in 1970.
+The construction of the section from Grenoble to Sisteron was subject to protests because of its environmental impact.
+In 1995 for example, demonstrators blocked work by chaining themselves to construction equipment.

+Northern section

+The section at the Grenoble end, from Varces to Coynelle (17 km), was opened in July 1999.
+This was extended in March 2007 when the next section, connecting Coynelle to the Col du Fau (10.5 km), was opened in March 2007.

+This section includes 4.5 km of single carriageway through the Tunnel of Sinard and over the Viaduct de Monestier.
+The opening of this section has greatly reduced the summer congestion through the commune of Monestier.
+This northern section is a toll road operated by AREA.

+Southern section

 The motorway passes the cities of Aix-en-Provence, Pertuis, Manosque, Sisteron and then Digne-les-Bains and Tallard.
 In the Isère department, it passes Monestier-de-Clermont, Vif and Varces-Allières-et-Risset.
 The motorway provides access to the southwestern Alps for the residents of the South of France.

-Its main section connects Marseille to Aix-en-Provence and the Durance Valley to the north of Sisteron (Saulce).
+Its southern section connects Marseille to Aix-en-Provence and the Durance Valley to the north of Sisteron (Saulce).
 Only 18 km is toll free between Marseilles and Aix-en-Provence, the remaining 128 km is a toll road operated by Escota between Aix-en-Provence and Saulce.
 At Aix-en-Provence, the autoroute becomes briefly the N296 dual-carriageway between the exits Jas-de-Boufan and Aix-les-Platanes.
 This section where it meets the N7 was originally proposed to be an autoroute but building has subsequently compromised the route.
 There is a speed limit of 50 km/h on part of the N296.

-A section at the Grenoble end, Varces to Coynelle (17 km), was opened in July 1999.
-This was extended in March 2007 when the next section, connecting Coynelle to the Col du Fau (10.5 km), was opened in March 2007.
-This includes 4.5 km which is a single carriageway through the Tunnel of Sinard and over the Viaduct de Monestier.
-This northern section is also a toll road but it is operated by AREA.
-This has greatly reduced the summer congestion through the commune of Monestier.